All Episodes

 It's the juiciest turkey.

-You based it if it has the skin on it.
+It has the skin on it.

-It's not gonna penetrate the skin anyway.
+It's not going to penetrate the skin anyway.

-And but it comes out steep, moist, delicious, the best turkey ever had.
+But it comes out steep, moist, delicious, the best turkey ever had.

-You can't fry an egg.
+You can't fry an apple?

-But I'm glad that you're good at what you do on the radio as well as doing uh frying turkeys.
+But I'm glad that you're good at what you do on the radio as well as doing frying turkeys.

-Yeah, pretty bad well, Chuck Schumer, I guess got pressure from the left wing of his party for uh even talking about funding the border wall, and he says, Well, maybe we'll just put up a fence.
+Well, Chuck Schumer, I guess, got pressure from the left wing of his party for even talking about funding the border wall.

-A fence isn't gonna stop anybody.
+A fence isn't going to stop anybody.

-Uh here's a moment in time for President Trump to drive home the point he's been making for two years that something's gotta change, and let's start with a caravan.
+Here's a moment in time for President Trump to drive home the point he's been making for two years that something's got to change.

 If you do not deter this caravan, you've got 10 more coming.